 Trusted External Resources

-As health problems go, a stye is usually no more than a minor annoyance.
+As health problems go, a stye is usually just a minor annoyance.
 If your child develops one, you can probably treat it at home.

 A stye is a red, painful bump on the eyelid, caused by a backed-up oil gland.
 Styes can appear on either the upper or lower eyelid, as well as the inside or the outside of the eyelid, near the edge of the eyelid where the eyelashes are.